“Attention shoppers: there’s a sale happening right now — on your phone.”

 The Logistics

-For the buyer, live shopping is fairly simple.
+For the buyer, live shopping is fairly straightforward.
 You join the platform of your choice, then watch live streams of what merchants are offering.
 The current options are almost endless, with merchants doing everything from opening oysters to reveal their pearls to following farmers while they pick strawberries or harvest honey.
 Some live streaming sellers play video games on camera, while others rely on crazy antics like eating a mountain of food to stand out from competitors.

 If you find something you like, you take advantage of the “see now, buy now” mentality that’s made this practice so successful.
 Some merchants will even offer a discount if you buy during a specific time, hoping to spur a bump in sales.